-The shells are also thin and if you apply enough pressure you can bend them.
-I mention this because – when you put four pounds of buckwheat hulls together – it creates a pillow filling that is firm and supportive but has a little bit of give/responsiveness that is reminiscent of a foam.
+The shells are also thin and if enough pressure is applied, they can bend.
+I mention this because – when four pounds of buckwheat hulls are combined – it creates a pillow filling that is firm and supportive but has a little bit of responsiveness that is reminiscent of a foam.
 It’s very unique.

-ComfyComfy suggests that you move the buckwheat hulls within the pillow to match the curvature of your head and neck so that when you rest your head your will find your head/neck in neutral alignment – no strange angles.
+ComfyComfy suggests that people move the buckwheat hulls within the pillow to match the curvature of their heads and necks so that when they rest their heads, they will find their heads/necks in neutral alignment – no strange angles.